Ideal College Routine

 Before breakfast, in a group or on your own.

-It’s a good time to exercise (check out our Fit for Life program).
+It’s a good time to exercise; our Fit for Life program offers you a personalized fitness program for energy, vitality and mind-body coordination.
 Some students also use this time for work-study, homework, or socializing.

 6:30 p.m. – 7:45 p.m.

 Rest is the basis of activity.
 Therefore, we strongly encourage you to be in bed by 10:00 p.m.
 Typical daily homework loads can be comfortably completed by this time.

 Quiet times in the residence halls: 9:30 p.m. – 9:30 a.m.

 At times when people are usually sleeping, we ask that residence hall students discontinue talking loudly, playing music in their room, and talking in the hallways.
 These times are from 9:30 p.m. to 9:30 a.m. every day.
 At other times, please be respectful of others who may be studying, especially during afternoon and evening hours.